What is Auryxia?

 a stomach or intestinal disorder;

 It is not known whether this medicine will harm an unborn baby.
 An overdose of iron can cause miscarriage, birth defects, or pregnancy-related diabetes.
-Tell your doctor if you are pregnant or plan to become pregnant while taking this medicine.
+Tell your doctor if you are pregnant or plan to become pregnant.

 Your dose needs may be different during pregnancy or while you are nursing.